benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

     raise ValueError(f"Invalid expression value: {repr(expr)}")
 ```

 It's two more lines due to the manual attribute unpacking for the `BinaryOp` and `UnaryOp` fields.
-Maybe it's just me, but I find this one just as easy to read as the `match` version, and a bit more obvious and explicit.
+Maybe it's just me, but I find this one just as easy to read as the `match` version, and more explicit.

-Another place `match` might be useful is when validating the structure of arbitrary JSON from user input, for example:
+Another place `match` might be useful is when validating the structure of JSON from an HTTP request (this is my own made-up example):

 ```python
 try: